waveform80/compression/README.rst

     $ pip3 install --user ipympl
     $ jupyter notebook

-In the browser window that opens, select ``analysis.ipynb`` and go from there (skip over the code sections unless you're particularly interested in the queries themselves; the prose and the results are the important bits).
+In the browser window that opens, select ``analysis.ipynb`` and then select "Cell" and "Run All" from the menu.
+I'd recommend skipping over the code sections unless you're particularly interested in the queries themselves; the prose and the results are the important bits.

 Data Gathering